thirdtank/brut/brutrb.com/instrumentation.md

 environment variables that will send instrumentation to the otel-desktop-viewer that was also configured.

-If you run your app using `bin/dev` and use the app for a bit, then go to `http://localhost:8000`, you will see the otel-desktop-viewer UI and can browser the spans and traces sent by Brut.
+If you run your app using `bin/dev` and use the app for a bit, then go to `http://localhost:8000`, you will see the otel-desktop-viewer UI and can browse the spans and traces sent by Brut.

 ### What is Instrumented By Default